input-output-hk/marlowe-doc/tutorials/introducing-marlowe.md

 Using a DSL has many advantages beyond its use by non-programmers:

--   We can ensure that certain sorts of bad programs cannot even be written, by designing those possibilities out of the language.
+-   We can ensure that certain sorts of bad programs cannot even be written by designing those possibilities out of the language.
 By doing this we can aim to avoid some of the unanticipated exploits which have been a problem for existing blockchains.
--   We can also more easily check that programs have the properties that we want: for example, in the case of a Marlowe contract, we can make sure that the contract will never fail to make a payment that it should.
+-   We can also more easily check that programs have the properties that we want; for example, in the case of a Marlowe contract, we can make sure that the contract will never fail to make a payment that it should.
 -   Because it is a DSL, we can build special-purpose tools to help